 Is there an approved plant list I can use to plan my conversion project?

 The Water Use Classification of Landscape Species list (http://ucanr.edu/sites/WUCOLS) may be used as a resource guide.
-Consult your local plant nursery or Department of Water Resources’ website at www.water.ca.gov/turf/LandScapingmaps for additional guidance.
+The UCDavis Arboretum All Stars List and the Solano CNPS Guide.
+Consult your local plant nursery, Department of Water Resources’ website at www.water.ca.gov/turf/LandScapingmaps, or Bloom California for additional guidance.